Add a module

 puppetlabs/concatmodules are dependencies of the Apache module.
 You can see the dependencies for each module by clicking the Dependencies tab on a module’s Forge page.

-SSH into your primary server and deploy code by running the
+SSH into your master and deploy code by running the

 puppet-code deploy --allcommand.

 When you successfully install a module, you can start running tasks that are included

 in the module from the console.
 The

 task that allows you to perform apache service

 If you don't see the

 apache task, try refreshing the console in the browser.
 If it